acconeer/acconeer-python-exploration/docs/detectors/a121/presence_detector.rst

 The relationship between time constant and smoothing factor is described under :ref:`smoothing-factors`.

-The intra-frame deviation is normalized with a noise estimate and, when appropriate, a depth filter is applied, both are discussed in later sections.
+The intra-frame deviation is normalized with a noise estimate.

 Inter-frame detection basis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^